alexandrabatrak/fin-focus/README.md

 >
 > - [x] Have access to financial articles for the latest insights
 > - [x] Search articles by keyword
+> - [x] Save top articles for later and access them anytime
 > - [x] Have the latest information for crypto exchange rates against USD
 > - [x] Get the latest stocks and shares updates
 > - [x] Find financial news categories